jguana/shopping-list/README.md

-# shopping-list @ traversy media
+# shopping-list
+- following a tutorial from Traversy Media on youtube
-Building a shopping list to learn the MERN stack
+- Building a shopping list to learn the MERN stack